ttreeagency/JsonApi/Documentation/basics/adapters.md

 #### Has-Many-Through

-The JSON API `hasMany` relation can be used for an Eloquent `hasManyThrough` relation.
+The JSON API `hasMany` relation can be used for an Doctrine `hasManyThrough` relation.
 The important thing to note about this relationship is it is **read-only**.
 This is because the relationship can be modified in your API by modifying the intermediary model.
 For example, a `countries` resource might have many `posts` resources through an intermediate `users` resource.
 The relationship is effectively modified by creating and deleting posts and/or a user